cwfei/proposals/Proposal-React Native.md

 * `WatchlistService`

 ### AppPreferencesService
 This service manages app related preferences such as preferred language, currency, theme and so on.
 Currency is crucial for API calls that require a `vs_currency` query parameter, this ensures that the currency shown in the widgets is consistent with the preferred currency in the app.
+Language will be used for localization purpose.

-There will only be one public method in this service, which is `setCurrency(currency: String)`.
-It's the responsible of the React Native app to assign the currency value using this module.
+The public methods of `AppPreferencesService` are `setCurrency(currency: String)` and `setLanguage(language: String)`.
+It's the responsibility of the React Native app to assign currency and language values using this module.

 #### Sample usages of the module: